One Book, One University

 For the 2022-23 “One Book, One University” program, PNW will read and discuss, “The Address Book: What Street Addresses Reveal About Identity, Race, Wealth, and Power” by Deirdre Mask.

-This lively, entertaining, and wide-ranging book will be distributed to all incoming PNW first-year students during this summer’s New Student Orientations.
-All PNW faculty members will receive a copy of “The Address Book” by early June and are encouraged to incorporate the book as a supplementary text in their Fall 2022 and/or Spring 2023 courses.
+This lively, entertaining, and wide-ranging book was distributed to all incoming PNW first-year students during this summer’s New Student Orientations.
+All PNW faculty members received a copy of “The Address Book” as well and were encouraged to incorporate the book as a supplementary text in their Fall 2022 and/or Spring 2023 courses.

 To encourage conversations about the significance of addresses throughout history and the way we place ourselves and others in our communities, the One Book, One University Committee will be working with campus groups and the community for additional events, such as summer-teaching workshops for interested faculty and graduate students, panel and film presentations, and student research projects.

 The author, Deirdre Mask, will be our featured speaker at next year’s Days of Discovery.

 Deirdre Mask provides powerful insight into the ways these addresses not only structure our lives but function as a tool to classify and track people, reflecting the enduring divides of class, race, and power.

 In 2021, we read and reflected on “The Sun Does Shine: How I Found Life, Freedom and Justice” by Anthony Ray Hinton.
 Mr. Hinton spent thirty years on Alabama’s death row for a crime he did not commit.
 Mr. Bryan Stevenson and the Equal Justice Initiative defended Mr. Hinton.

 For his work, Mr. Hinton received the NAACP Image Award for Outstanding Literary Work.
 Since his release, Mr. Hinton has devoted himself to criminal justice reform.